kmaterna/gnss_timeseries_viewers/README.md

 ## Dependencies and Installation
 This library requires basic Python packages such as numpy and matplotlib.
 For full downloading functions, it requires a few pip Python dependencies: pandas, html5lib, beautifulsoup4.
 For the "stations_within_radius" function, it also requires a file called 'haversine' that is located in my Utilities library (https://github.com/kmaterna/Utility_Code), so please download or clone that as well.
 For a single mapping utility, I use the pygmt library based on GMT-6 (https://github.com/GenericMappingTools/pygmt).
 It's highly optional, but you can make an automatic map if you have it.

 Please download, clone, or fork this library and put the path to GPS_TOOLS/ on your $PYTHONPATH.
-The drivers in drivers_and_configs should provide some examples on how to access the major functions in this library.
+The drivers in examples_and_configs should provide some examples on how to access the major functions in this library.
 I expect this library would work on Mac and Linux systems, but possibly not Windows.

 ## Accessing Prerequisite GNSS Data
 This library requires a local copy of GNSS time series, velocities, steps, and hydrological loading models from various online repositories in their online-provided formats.
-The "drivers_and_configs/getting_gnss_data/data_instructions.txt" file tells you how to locate and download these files.
-Following that, you must create a file called data_config.txt that tells the library code where all the data files are located.
-An example data_config.txt is provided; please follow a similar template for your own.
+The "getting_gnss_data/metadata.txt" file describes some of how to locate and download these files.
+The 'update_data_holdings.sh' has now automated the download of all of the repositories locally, which might take a few hours if you're downloading every time series.
+Following that, you must create a file called data_config.txt that tells the library code where all the data files are located on your system.
+An example data_config.txt is provided in the "examples_and_configs"; please follow a similar template for your own.
 The path to the data_config.txt file will be passed into the library each time you use it.